KyleLamoureux/COMP3040_A3/README.md

 ## Endpoints
 ### /courseInfo
-Get detailed course information by providing the course code.
+Get detailed course information by providing the course code, with the option to get more information on a specific term.
 ##### Parameters
 | Parameter   |  Type  | Required |        Description            |
 |-------------|--------|----------|-------------------------------|